jku-vds-lab/projection-space-explorer/README.md

 - Table Component: Can be dragged up from the bottom of the window to show a LineUp (https://lineup.js.org/) table of the high dimensional space of the data items

 ### Controls
-In the top right corner there is a tool list which lets you switch between predefined tools: Selection Tool and Panning Tool.
-Hovering over them will show you a description of what they do.
-The following describes a list of controls when the “Selection Tool” is chosen:
+The following describes a list of controls:
 - hover over item: shows a detailed view of the item
-- hover over group center: TODO
+- hover over group center: shows group label
 - left-click on item: select this item
 - left-click + shift on item: toggle the selection status (i.e. if the item is selected, it is removed from selection; if the item is not selected, it is added to the selection)
 - left-click on group-center: select the whole group
 - left-click + shift on group-center: add the group to the selection
+- left-click + drag on group-center: draw a storytelling arrow to another group center
 - left-click + drag: new selection of items
 - left-click + shift + drag: toggles the selection (i.e. unselected points that are within the lasso are added to the selection and selected points that are within the lasso are deselected)
 - right-click + drag: allows you to move the whole scatterplot